Have rats moved into your home or property?

 - Fallen fruit from trees or unharvested produce from gardens

-Step 2: Eliminate Them
+Step 2: Trap Them

 Set the trap in the area with the most rodent activity.
 Rodents tend to run along walls, so place traps next to a wall, fence line or foundation.